VaniOFX/DQN-divergence/blog_post.md

 Combining the two tricks gave us the best results.

-We also looked at the effects of clipping the error term during training, and understood that netither of tricks is useful without the clipping.
+We also looked at the effects of clipping the error term during training, and understood that netither of tricks is useful without the clipping in the simple environments we tested.

 **Footnotes**